 Atlantic Coast Highlights.
 Start with St. Simons Island and Georgia’s Golden Isles, then head up the coast to Savannah, Charleston, The Outer Banks, and end in Virginia Beach.
-This route will take you to some of the region’s best beaches, antebellum cities, and historic sites.
+This route will take you to some of the region’s best beaches, cities, and historic sites.

 The Mid-Atlantic.
 See the highlights of Washington, D.C., Maryland, Delaware, New Jersey, and Pennsylvania.
 Start in Washington, D.C., then head to Chesapeake Beach and Ocean City in Maryland, then Rehoboth Beach in Delaware, then Philadelphia, then Passaic River Great Falls in New Jersey, then the Delaware Water Gap, then Hershey, Pennsylvania, and end in Pittsburgh.

 New England.
 Summer and Fall are my favorite months to take this road trip.
 Start in Boston, then head to Cape Cod and Martha’s Vineyard.
 Then go to Narragansett, Rhode Island, then New Haven, Connecticut, then The Berkshires in Massachusetts.
 Next, head north to Burlington and Stowe, Vermont, then head to Acadia National Park and end in Portland, Maine.
 I highly recommend these Dreamy Airbnbs in New England!

 New York State.
 There’s more to do in New York than just visiting NYC!
 Start in upstate New York in the Adirondack Mountains, then head west to the Thousand Islands (one of the best wine regions in the country), then The Finger Lakes, then Niagra Falls, then the Catskills, and end in New York City.
 I’d give yourself at least two weeks for this road trip.
 Check out the Coolest Airbnbs in Upstate New York and the Best Airbnbs in NYC!

 Michigan.
 Michigan is one of the other U.S. states I’d suggest for its own road trip.
 Start in Detroit, then head northeast to the Blue Water Area along Lake Huron.
 Next, visit the Great Lakes Bay Region, then keep heading northwest to Sleeping Bear Dunes National Lakeshore.
 Then spend some time on Mackinaw Island before heading to the Upper Peninsula to Pictured Rocks National Lakeshore.